Skip to content

 bundle exec karafka server

-In batches
+In Batches

 Data fetched from Kafka is accessible using the #messages method.
 The returned object is an enumerable containing received data and additional information that can be useful during the processing.